PROMNY/promny.github.io/CV.md

 Conferences
 ---------

+* 16-21.09.2018, Zakopane
+ Fundamental Aspects of Superconductivity: 3rd International Conference on Superconductivity and Magnetism in Selected Systems
+ **Poster about „Self-organization of adatoms on graphene”**.

 * 10-14.09.2018, Ustroń
  42th International Conference of Theoretical Physics "Correlations & Coherence at Different Scales"
  **Contributed talk about „Monte Carlo study of adatoms on graphene”**.